 This award was created by the estate of John McIntyre Stoddard in memory of his cousin W. R. Lederman, who was the founding dean of the Law School at Queen's University and a leading constitutional advisor to various Canadian governments.
 He received an honorary degree from Dalhousie in 1978.
-This annual bursary is to be awarded to a deserving student attending the Schulich School of Law, Dalhousie University, with a special interest in Constitutional Law and financial need.
-Application Type: Automatic Consideration - No Application Required
+This annual bursary is to be awarded to a deserving student(s) attending the Schulich School of Law, Dalhousie University, with a special interest in Constitutional Law and financial need.
+Application Type: See dal.ca/law/bursaries for more information

 This endowed award is in memory of James Alexander MacDonald, a graduate of Dalhousie Law School.
 This award will go to a student who has a satisfactory academic record and has demonstrated financial need.
+Application Type: See dal.ca/law/bursaries for more information